lesteve/scikit-learn-tutorial/plan.md

 ## Content
 Why and when?
 Example applications.
-- Mention the iris example, as it forces to think about measurement, but also because it has one class that is easy to separate only one feature
+- Mention the iris example, pitch it as historical, but also as a botanical and agriculture problem.
+  The benefit of this example is that it forces to think about measurement, but also because it has one class that is easy to separate only one feature
     - Aurelie: real irises for the video?
 - The "adult" dataset
     - Maybe looking at it with excel, to be in an environment familiar to people
+    - Mention the importance of data visualization: intuitions about the data can be very helpful

 Descriptive vs predictive analysis
 - Generalization (Out of sample properties)